fuglaro/filet-cloud/README.md

 * 💪 Hardened security.
 * 🧩 Active folder action plugins for creating custom commands which can autogenerate files such as photo albums, or disk usage reports.
 * 🌏 Access from Firefox, Firefox mobile, Safari, Safari mobile, Chrome, Chrome mobile, and other Chromium based browsers.
+* 👁 Customisable thumbnail generation command, with an ffmpeg default.

 ## Design
 This design for this solution favors simplicity and minimalism, both inside and out, without losing powerful features. *Filet Cloud* pushes a personal cloud solution to its leanest essence.
 It leaves you fully in control of your own data.
 It is a joy to use because it does what it needs to, reliably and quickly, and then gets out of the way.
 The primary design philosophy for this project is: **"complexity must justify itself, ruthlessly"**.